Bharathkumarraju/awsserverlessapp/README.md

-# awsserverlessapp
-AWS Serverless App
+# Serverless application deployment using codecommit and codebuild